Motion to Take Note

 The mayor has also raised public awareness of the health risks through mass public information and a new air pollution alert system.
 All these factors are to be celebrated.
 Some individual local authorities are also taking matters seriously.
 Lambeth already has advanced clean-air plans and a range of concrete measures to cut down on car use in its locality.
 Westminster has introduced £80 fines for drivers caught with idling engines, and there were calls for no-idling zones to be made compulsory outside schools, hospitals and care homes.
 However, lest we become complacent about this, and as the Library Note helpfully states, many other local authorities are failing even to capture the existing pollution data that they are required to measure under law, let alone taking action to clean up their air pollution levels.

 That brings us back to the need for national leadership and a robust plan of action—a point emphasised by many noble Lords.
-It is clear that that Government need once again to revise their draft air quality plan so that it properly delivers a return to lawful nitrogen dioxide levels across the UK in the shortest possible time.
+It is clear that the Government need once again to revise their draft air quality plan so that it properly delivers a return to lawful nitrogen dioxide levels across the UK in the shortest possible time.
 That plan should also include, first, a recognition that local authorities will need help—they cannot do it on their own, as the Government would have them do; there is no point in devolving responsibility to them without help.
 I agree with my noble friends Lord Hunt and Lord Berkeley that an overall reduction in the number of road vehicles has to be part of that solution, particularly in those clean-air zones.

 Secondly, while clean-air zones are necessary, they cannot be limited to a select number of towns and cities.
 There is a danger that such an approach will simply shift the problem elsewhere.
 As we heard, car fumes do not stay in one area; they move with the wind from one part of the country to another.
 Thirdly, we need to ensure that motor manufacturers are forced to give accurate test results for emission levels which can be properly verified in everyday road settings.
 The fact that VW and other manufacturers tricked the Government in the past has still not properly been addressed.
 What action are the Government taking to tackle that previous subterfuge and introduce proper penalties for any future transgressions by those manufacturers?